 If the consignee is a Spanish citizen, a copy of their DNI card will need to provided, along with a copy of their passport and flight ticket showing entry into Spain.
-If the consignee is not a Spanish citizen, a copy of their NIE card will be needed along with a passport copy and proof of entry into Spain, such as their flight ticket.
-If consignee is staying in Spain longer than 3 months, they will need to apply for an NIE and register this with their relevant local Tax Office or Police Station in Spain prior to shipping.
+If the consignee is not a Spanish citizen, a copy of their NIE card or Visa will be needed along with a passport copy and proof of entry into Spain, such as their flight ticket.
+If the consignee is staying in Spain longer than 3 months, they will need to apply for an NIE and register this with their relevant local Tax Office or Police Station in Spain prior to shipping.
 Should the length of stay be under 3 months, and therefore no DNI or NIE is present, only a passport will be required.

 Consignees will need to provide a written statement to Spanish customs detailing what their Personal Effects are for and why they are being shipped to Spain.
 This written statement can be automatically downloaded from your Send My Bag account based on the reason selected for shipping.